Göta Ljungberg

-Göta Ljungberg (4 October 1893 – 28 June 1955) was a major Swedish Wagnerian soprano of the 1920s who sang throughout American and Europe and left an important recorded legacy.
+Göta Ljungberg (4 October 1893 – 28 June 1955) was a major Swedish Wagnerian dramatic soprano of the 1920s who sang throughout American and Europe and left an important recorded legacy.

 Biography

 Born in Sundsvall, she studied at the Stockholm Opera School with the physician and vocal coach Gillis Bratt.
 She undertook further studies with Mme Charles Cahier in Stockholm and also in Milan and Berlin.
 She also studied with Estelle Liebling, the teacher of Beverly Sills, in New York City during her time at the Met.

-She debuted as Gutrune in Wagner's Götterdämmerung with the Stockholm Opera in 1917.
+She debuted as Gutrune in Wagner's Götterdämmerung with the Royal Swedish Opera in 1917.
 She remained one of the leading singers there until 1926 when began her international career.